Beaver/Beaver/README.md

 - The **ViewController** subscribes to the child store state and builds the views based on the current state.
 It dispatches ui actions and lifecycle events.

-Beaver's architecture implements the *unidirectional data flow*.
+Beaver's architecture implements a strict **unidirectional data flow**.
 The flow begins with a ui event, which is dispatched to the store.
 The store asks a state update to the reducer.
 The reducer applies the application's business logic based on the current state and the received event.
-The store updates the state, and propagates it thoughout the application, implying ui presentations and ui updates.
+The store updates the state, and propagates it throughout the application, implying ui presentations and ui updates.

 # Project structure